flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

-# Azure Reserved Instances Utilization Policy Template
+# Azure Reserved Instances Utilization

 **As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**